 The Earache Epidemic

 Like a migraine, stubbed toe, or sunburn, earache is one of those annoyances that is enough to make your day go from bad to worse.
 It’s irritating and impossible to ignore.
-Luckily, there are ways to avoid and treat earache, so you can minimise the chance of it interfering with your day.
+Luckily, there are ways to avoid and treat earache and other ear pain, so you can minimise the chance of it interfering with your day.

-Earache is generally more common in children but affects everyone at one point or another.
+Ear pain and earache are generally more common in children but affect everyone at one point or another.
 Earache usually isn’t a sign of anything serious and is often a side effect of something else, such as a cold or flu.

 What can cause earache in adults?

 The most common cause of earache is the build-up of wax.
 Normally your ears can clean themselves out, but occasionally there may be a large amount of wax in your ear that gets stuck and gradually builds up.
-This can cause discomfort and possibly temporary hearing loss.
+This can cause ear pain and possibly temporary hearing loss.

-Luckily many pharmacies offer an ear wax removal service to safely remove the build-up of wax in your ear.
+Luckily many pharmacies offer an ear wax removal service to safely remove the build-up of wax in your ear to reduce or remove the pain.
 Simply book an earwax removal service at your nearest pharmacy with Hey Pharmacist!

 Your throat and ears are very close together, so if there is an issue with one, it can affect the other.
 This is the case with tonsillitis.
 When your tonsils swell up, the attacking bacteria can spread to your ear, causing uncomfortable ear pain.
 This should, however, ease as you recover.